-February 2026: between the judicial confirmation of the winter moratorium, the silent explosion of Brussels property tax, and the real figures behind co-ownership renovation, the month was dense.
-Eight articles to bring you up to speed.
+February 2026: the judicial confirmation of the winter moratorium, the real figures behind co-ownership renovation, and co-ownership case law make for a dense month.
+Six articles to bring you up to speed.

 1. Brussels rent reference grid: 75% of rents above it